Reopening Safety Plan 2020-2021

-Cascadilla School will not be providing Before and/or Aftercare to the Cascadilla School Community.
-Studnets will arrive on campus no earlier than 30 minutes before the start of school and must leave campus no later than 30 minutes after their last class of the day.
+Cascadilla School will not be providing Before or Aftercare to the Cascadilla School Community.
+Students will arrive on campus no earlier than 30 minutes before the start of school and must leave campus no later than 30 minutes after their last class of the day.

 Cascadilla School will be offering several schoolwide extracurricular activities each semester.
-During these activities students and teachers will be following Cascadilla School’s protocol and procedures for mask wearing, social distancing, and respiratory hygiene.
+Students and teachers will follow Cascadilla School’s protocol and procedures for mask-wearing, social distancing, and respiratory hygiene during these activities.